Exploring Nonimmigrant Visas for Students in the United States

 The J visa is designed for individuals participating in approved exchange visitor programs in the United States.
 It encompasses a wide range of exchange activities, including educational and cultural exchanges.
 The J visa has two primary categories:

-1. J-1 Visa: Commonly used exchange students, scholars, and participants in work-and-study-based exchange programs.
+1. J-1 Visa: Commonly used by exchange students, scholars, and participants in work-and-study-based exchange programs.
 J-1 visa holders may be subject to the two-year home-country physical presence requirement upon completion of their program, which may restrict certain immigration benefits.

 2. J-2 Visa: Issued to dependents of J-1 visa holders, allowing them to accompany the primary visa holder to the United States.
 J-2 visa holders may apply for work authorization under specific circumstances and with approval from the United States Citizenship and Immigration Services (USCIS).